-The targeted approach takes a skillful hand at job resume writing.
+The targeted approach takes a skilful hand at job resume writing.
 It requires quite a bit of preparation.
 You must immediately show the reader what you can do for them.
-This is not small feat, considering that the person you are writing to has not, in most cases, advertised an open position.
+This is no small feat, considering that the person you are writing to has not, in most cases, advertised an open position.

 Why you should do the resume distribution?